OG-Hunter/seditiontracker.github.io-/docs/_suspects/matthew-bledsoe.md

 courthouse:
 raid:
 perpwalk:
-quote: 'This is our house.
+quote: "This is our house.
 We pay for this shit.
-Where’s those pieces of shit at?'
+Where’s those pieces of shit at?"
 title: Matthew Bledsoe charged on January 15, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.
 author: seditiontrack